Charleen Palmer Higgs Rogers departed this world for the next on December 27, 2025, at the age of 94.

 She found great joy in caring for others, especially through cooking for those she loved, a gift she shared generously and with great pride.

-Charleen was a woman of deep faith, strong convictions, and enduring love for her family and friends.
 She was a devoted Southern Baptist and a true believer in Christ’s love and forgiveness.
 A devoted Bible reader and teacher, Charleen’s faith guided her life and shaped her values.
 She loved to sing, lifting her voice in praise and joy.
-Her Sunday school class held a special place in her heart, and she lived out her beliefs with an old-fashioned sense of right and wrong, holding firmly to what she knew to be true.

 Charleen appreciated the beauty of God’s creation, especially flowers of all kinds, and delighted in traveling whenever she could.
-Charleen was a strong woman, born in Holly Springs, MS, during the height of the Great Depression, yet rising to become her high school’s salutatorian and later the mother of four children, two of whom preceded her in death: Kevin Higgs (wife Marcia Higgs) and Gary Higgs.
-Those early lessons shaped her into an independent, strong-willed woman who lived frugally and responsibly.
+Charleen was a strong woman, born in Holly Springs, MS, during the height of the Great Depression, yet rising to become her high school’s salutatorian and later the mother of four children, two of whom preceded her in death: Kevin Higgs (Marcia) and Gary Higgs.

 She took great care of her health and always presented herself with grace, dressing impeccably and carrying herself with dignity.
 Known for her sharp wit and loyal heart, Charleen was a true friend to many and will be remembered for her strength, wisdom, and unwavering devotion to those she loved.
-She will be remembered as a strong leader of her family, an unmatched chef, and a truth-teller without apology.
+She will be remembered as a stalwart leader of her family, an unmatched chef, and an unapologetic truth-teller.
 Charleen was a hardy woman of a world forgotten, but her influence will last through generations.

 She will lie in state at her beloved Pleasant Heights Baptist Church on Wednesday, December 31, 2025, from 12:00 pm to 1:30pm for public viewing, followed by a private burial service for the family.
 Rev. Bob Vassar will speak at the gravesite.